'Resident Evil' Season 1 on Netflix: Everything We Know So Far - What's on Netflix

 Some actors may see their schedules conflict with the proposed filming dates for Resident Evil.
 Ross Lynch is currently a cast member of Chilling Adventures of Sabrina, and Brenton Thwaites portrays Robin on Titans.

+Daredevil actor Charlie Cox has reportedly been approached for a role in the Resident Evil series, but which role has yet to be disclosed.

-Will season 1 of Resident Evil be an anime, CGI or a live-action series?
+Will season one of Resident Evil be an anime, CGI or a live-action series?

 The new Netflix Resident Evil series will be 100% live-action.
 Constantin Germany has only handled live-action adaptations of titles that have originated from video games, comics or novels.